Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Read the full review: Sennheiser Momentum In-Ear Wireless

 When we first clapped eyes on these true wireless earbuds from Philips, we were impressed but not bowled over.
 Sure, they pack plenty of bass, and while the detail is a little lacking, the sound boasts plenty of energy.
 But at £100, they were a three-star product.
 Fast forward a couple of years, and the price has dropped to around half that.
 Which makes them a different proposition altogether.
-Be under no illusions, these are not the finest-sounding earbuds around.
-But if you're after a bargain and like music that's heavy on head-nodding bass, they're definitely worth a look.

 Read the full review: SoundMagic E11BT